Mrbbook/minicloset_twtt/README.md

-# minicloset_twtt
+# Minicloset Twitter
-Minicloset Twitter Bots and Repocitory for data pools
+Minicloset Twitter Bots and Repository for data pools

-# Usage?
+# Usage
 To utilize the information from this pools and interpret in Twitter